Cookies: Preheat your oven to 200 degrees F (100 degrees C) and place the

 In the bowl of

-your electric mixer, with the whisk attachment, beat the egg whites on
+your electric mixer, fitted with the whisk attachment (or with a hand mixer), beat the egg whites on

 medium speed until foamy.
 Add the cream of tartar and continue to beat

 the whites until they hold soft peaks.
-Add the sugar, a little at a time,
+Then, on high speed, gradually add the sugar, a little at a time,

-and continue to beat until the meringue holds very stiff peaks.
+and continue to beat until the meringue holds stiff peaks.
 Beat in the

 meringue is done when it holds stiff peaks and when you rub a little between